MacBuchi/MultiChannelWavMixer/README.md

   - double-cklick Pan slider >> set to 0.5
   - Preview of audio channels using the first listed WAV file given

+### added 2025-02-13
+  - minor update for preview (close figures after creation)
+  - add Librosa to do automatic BPM detection and mention in mp3

 ### Usage